Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.copy.rst

 Description
 -----------

-Copies an URL to a local folder
+Copies file from a URL to a local folder

 Usage
 -----